OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ mamba create -n peaktools_env

-*Note that you could do `conda create -n deeptools_env` here to do exactly the same thing - but we are going to use mamba to do 'search', 'install' and 'create' commands as it is much quicker*
+*Note that you could do `conda create -n peaktools_env` here to do exactly the same thing - but we are going to use mamba to do 'search', 'install' and 'create' commands as it is much quicker*

 Check it your environment list again: